DiscordOKBot/OKBot-JDA/README.md

-# OKBot-JDA
+# OKBot
-Implementation of OKBot-API in JDA Discord Library.
+Official implementation of OKBot-API in JDA Discord Library.